 The STAT may provide applicants with alternative entry into Curtin if they satisfy the required scores from both the Multiple Choice and Written English components of the test.
 The Written English component may be used by applicants to satisfy Curtin's English competency requirements in some circumstances.
 Not all applicants are eligible to take the STAT and some courses do not accept STAT for entry.
 For further information, visit the STAT webpage.

 Previous study at a vocational institution may help you get into Curtin and potentially allow you to finish your degree faster.
-For further information, visit our Vocational courses and credit agreements webpage.
+For further information, visit our TAFE (VET) or other AQF qualifications webpage.